 Voluntary internships in Samaná

-All our internship positions can also be joined voluntarily.
+All our internship positions in Samana are also available in form of a volunteer work.
 You are welcome to join the medical program, the tourism or the NGO placement as a volunteer.